 - $14,820 ($20,330 married filing jointly) with no qualifying children.

 Apply for Your EIC

-Families with qualifying children in their home in 2012 should file federal tax return Forms 1040, 1040a or 1040EZ, and attach schedule EIC.
+Families with qualifying children in their home last year should file federal tax return Forms 1040, 1040a or 1040EZ, and attach schedule EIC.
 Workers without qualifying children do not need to file the EIC form.

 For more information, or to find out how to get your forms filled out for free, call the Internal Revenue Service (IRS) at 800-829-1040.

 EIC Advance Payment